treeverse/lakeFS/docs/integrations/kubeflow.md

 ---
 # Using lakeFS with Kubeflow pipelines
 {: .no_toc }
-[Kubeflow](https://www.kubeflow.org/docs/about/kubeflow/) is a project dedicated to making deployments of ML workflows on Kubernetes simple, portable and scalable.
+[Kubeflow](https://www.kubeflow.org/docs/about/kubeflow/){: .button-clickable} is a project dedicated to making deployments of ML workflows on Kubernetes simple, portable and scalable.
 A Kubeflow pipeline is a portable and scalable definition of an ML workflow composed of steps.
-Each step in the pipeline is an instance of a component represented as an instance of [ContainerOp](https://kubeflow-pipelines.readthedocs.io/en/latest/source/kfp.dsl.html#kfp.dsl.ContainerOp).
+Each step in the pipeline is an instance of a component represented as an instance of [ContainerOp](https://kubeflow-pipelines.readthedocs.io/en/latest/source/kfp.dsl.html#kfp.dsl.ContainerOp){: .button-clickable}.

 {% include toc.html %}